 Afterthoughts Music Studio offers mobile recording.
-We can record you or your group on location anywhere in the Greater Houston Area up to 18 microphone or line signals directly into Pro Tools with the same quality we do in house.
-Call for a quote.
+We can record you or your group on location anywhere in the greater Houston area using up to 18 microphone or line-signals and we record directly into Pro Tools with the same quality we do in-house.
+Please call for a quote.

 - Live Bands